 They're still your highly-trained, highly-precise soldier who can probably eyeball 1/64th of an inch.

-- Facts and Myths About the Tomb of the Unknown Soldier ›
+- What happens if you try to touch the Tomb of the Unknown Soldier - Americas Military Entertainment Brand ›